yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/clistbox-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Przewijany szerokość pola listy, w pikselach.
+Szerokość pola listy w pikselach.

 ### <a name="remarks"></a>Uwagi